 - 5 Tor and VPN which one is for you?

 What is a VPN?

-A Virtual Private Network aka VPN is an advanced technology that protects your online privacy when you are connected to the internet by hiding your IP address and encrypt your online interaction.
+A Virtual Private Network aka VPN is an advanced technology that protects your online privacy when you are connected to the internet by hiding your IP address and encrypting your online interaction.

 How Does a VPN Work?

-On the same rules, when an Information is received by your computer system, then it passes through a secured VPN server before reaching to your device.
-That means you receive any send data online without disclosing your real location.
+On the same rules, when Information is received by your computer system, it passes through a secured VPN server before reaching your device.
+That means you receive any sent data online without disclosing your real location.
 Your online destination will be only seen by your VPN server.
 Moreover, the message sent from the server is encrypted which means unwanted access from the third party has already been blocked.

 VPN protocols ensure an appropriate level of security to connected systems when the underlying network infrastructure alone cannot provide it.
 There are several different protocols used to secure and encrypt users and corporate data.
 They include:

 - Secure Sockets Layer (SSL) and Transport Layer Security (TLS)

 - Point-To-Point Tunneling Protocol (PPTP)